michidalmau/michidalmau.github.io/_items/2001-mima-altar.md

 embedurl:	https://youtu.be/-Kf7hj5exbg
 creationdate:	2001
 type:	Video
-shortdesc:	Mima shows me her altar where she venerates family members who have died.
-This is in 2001 right before they were to sell their long-time home in Hialeah, my childhood second-home, and move in with one of and eventually each of their kids over the last years of their lives.
+shortdesc:	Altars have always been the way my grandmother honors family who have died.
+This is just one of many incarnations of her altar, but this one would be the last one in her long-time home, and my childhood second-home.
+In this clip she's walking me through aspects of the altar.
+Spoiler: she's very excited about the flowers!
 categories:	[Rituals]
 tags:	[Altar, Saints, Death]
 teammember: